zypher-game/docs/content/pozk/prover/prover.md

 +++
-title = "Build a prover (Game)" description = "How to build a prover for game and use PoZK network." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false weight = 5001 sort_by = "weight"
+title = "Build a ZK game"
+description = "How to build a ZK prover for game and use PoZK network." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false weight = 3101
-section = "pozk"
+sort_by = "weight"
 template = "docs/page.html"

 [extra]
 section = "pozk"
-lead = 'How to build a prover for game and use PoZK network.' toc = true top = false
+lead = 'How to build a ZK prover for game and use PoZK network.' toc = true top = false
 +++